 Point total (over/under)

 The point total refers to the over/under line set by books.
 This number projects the total number of points scored in a game and, like prop betting, is bet whether one thinks the score will go over or under the set point total.
-For example, the Browns’ Wild Card matchup with the Pittsburgh Steelers had a 57.5 point total.
+For example, a Browns matchup with the Pittsburgh Steelers had a 57.5 point total.
 The Browns won the matchup 47-38, resulting in 85 combined points.
 Those who bet the over in the matchup would have cashed out.

 The Browns’ defense was porous in 2020, and coupled with a successful scoring offense, often leading them to have high point totals.
 Common over/under marks for the 2020 Browns fell above 52 and sometimes as high as 58.

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
 Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
 For example, if the Browns (-225) were heavily favored against the Bengals (+190) before kickoff, a payout on a $10 bet on the Browns to win would win just $4.44.

 However, say the Browns fell to a big 17-3 deficit in the first half despite controlling the overall game (due to a costly turnover or special teams gaffe).
 Odds may swing in favor of the Bengals, who may be a -110 favorite at halftime.
 Taking the Browns to come back and win the game could present plus-odds (say, +130).
 Should a bettor take Cleveland (+130) at halftime and the Browns pull off the comeback, winners would win $13 instead of $4.44 (plus the initial $10 bet).